 - Expanded breadth in supporting areas

-The MEng program prepares students for careers as technical leaders through a flexible combination of:
+The MEng program prepares students for careers in professional practice through a flexible combination of:

 - Broad study in several technical areas

 - Specialization in one or more areas

 - Studies in various business-related areas (if desired)